JDACS4C-IMPROVE/Singularity/README.md

 Runtime variables are specified in a file ../config/run.config
 ```

+#### Writing the defintion file.

+1. Option 1.
+A definition file that builds on a pre-built improve image.

 #### Building from definition file

 Definitions for baseline images can be found in 'definitions' folder: improve-pytorch.def
 Custom definition file can be derived from the baseline image (e.g., DeepTTC.def).

 Custom image can be build using command